oh2mp/esp32_smart_rv/README.md

 You can use the filesystem uploader tool to upload the contents of data library.
 It contains the html pages for the configuring portal.
 Or you can just upload the provided image with esptool:

-`esptool --chip esp32 --port /dev/ttyUSB0 --baud 921600 --before default_reset --after hard_reset write_flash -z --flash_mode dio --flash_freq 80m --flash_size detect 3211264 esp32_smart_rv.littlefs.bin`
+`esptool --chip esp32 --port /dev/ttyUSB0 --baud 921600 --before default_reset --after hard_reset write_flash  --flash_mode dio --flash_freq 80m --flash_size detect 3211264 esp32_smart_rv.littlefs.bin`

 ------